CtrlK

 Workflow Clarity

-Setup is clearly sequenced (auth credentials → auth add → auth list), and the note to confirm before sending mail/creating events is good.
-However, there are no explicit validation checkpoints or error recovery steps for potentially destructive operations like sending emails or modifying sheets.
+Setup is clearly sequenced (auth credentials → auth add → auth list), and the 'confirm before sending' note is present, but there's no explicit validation/verification workflow for potentially destructive operations like sending emails or modifying sheets.
+The skill is mostly a command reference rather than a workflow guide.

 2 / 3